01797 329013 / 07876 237328

 request up to 15 minutes extra fishing time after calling out to the Match Secretary.

-12. All fish to be weighed at water’s edge and returned as soon as possible.
+11. All fish to be weighed at water’s edge and returned as soon as possible.
+Club scales and correct weigh sling to be used.
 The scales man’s decision is final.

-14. Club members to have finished at least 3 matches prior to the Fur & Feather match.
+13. Club members to have finished at least 3 matches prior to the Fur & Feather match.
+This match must be held on club water's

 All byelaws of relevant Water Authority must be strictly adhered to.